Smart Computing is everyone's responsibility.

 Whether you are traveling internationally or domestically, it's important to know how to protect your devices and data while you travel.
 Criminals know that many of us let our guard down while traveling, choosing convenience over security.

 Mobile devices include laptops, tablets, smartphones, and removable storage devices (e.g., USB drives, external hard drives).
-Smartphones and tablets are incredibly powerful computers that are just as susceptible to security issues and malicious attacks as desktop and laptop computer.
+Smartphones and tablets are incredibly powerful computers that are just as susceptible to security issues and malicious attacks as desktop and laptop computers.
 Mobile devices create an even greater danger because they are easily lost or stolen.

-The IT Service desk is always happy to answer questions. email@example.com
+The IT Service Desk is always happy to answer questions. firstname.lastname@example.org

 The IT Geeks is always happy to answer student questions and to do presentations to classes and small groups regarding IT security topics.
 We will also sit down one-on-one with users and small groups to assist you! email@example.com